ethereum/c-kzg-4844/README.md

-The primary reason for choosing C is because [blst](https://github.com/supranational/blst), the BLS12-381 signature library we wanted to use, is mostly written in C. Creating bindings for all the higher-level languages we wanted to support is relatively straightforward and well-documented in C. We were concerned that using blst with another language, like Rust, and then building bindings on top of it would introduce too much overhead.
+The primary reason for choosing C is because [blst](https://github.com/supranational/blst), the BLS12-381 signature library we wanted to use, is mostly written in C. Creating bindings to C functions for all the higher-level languages we wanted is relatively straightforward and well-documented.
+We were concerned that using blst with another language, like Rust, and then building bindings on top of it would introduce too much overhead.
 Furthermore, the C toolchain is ubiquitous, and it would be somewhat awkward for all the bindings to have a Rust dependency.